TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 layout: page
 published: true
 ---
-### Study Abroad

-We encourage students to study abroad for one semester, which can be a critical part of undergraduate education either through a Temple or other accredited university program.
-Study abroad is the fastest way to learn a second (or third) language and it can open the door to future international work.
-Visit the [study abroad office website](http://studyabroad.temple.edu) for more information.

 ## Undergraduate FAQs

 **Q: I am interested in GUS and/or ES.
 Where can I find out more about the major?**